Binary cycle: Secondary cycle

 Cold high-pressure working fluid is heated and vapourised in a heat exchanger by the hot geofluid.
 The hot high-pressure vapour is expanded in a turbine before being cooled and condensed in a condenser.
 To close the loop, the cold low-pressure liquid is repressurised via a feed pump.
 The secondary cycle is a closed cycle.

-The two main secondary cycle configurations are Organic Rankine cycles (ORC) or Kalina cycles, the main difference being the choice of working fluid; an organic fluid (commonly a hydrocarbon or refrigerant) or a water-ammonia mixture respectively.
+The two main secondary cycle configurations are organic Rankine cycles (ORC) or Kalina cycles, the main difference being the choice of working fluid; an organic fluid (commonly a hydrocarbon or refrigerant) or a water-ammonia mixture respectively.

 History

-The earliest example of a binary cycle geothermal power plant is thought to have been located on Ischia, Italy, between 1940-1943.
-The plant is thought to have used Ethyl Chloride as the working fluid at an effective capacity of 250 kW.
+The earliest example of a binary cycle geothermal power plant is thought to have been located on Ischia, Italy, between 1940 and 1943.
+The plant is thought to have used ethyl chloride as the working fluid at an effective capacity of 250 kW.
 However, owing to the Second World War taking place at the same time, not much is known about this particular installation.

 Another binary cycle geothermal power plant was taken into operation in 1967 near Petropavlovsk on the Kamchatka peninsula, Russia.
 It was rated at 670 kW and ran for an unknown number of years, proving the concept of binary cycle geothermal power plants.

+The first commercial-sized binary cycle geothermal plant was completed in 1979.
+The 11 MW design by J. Hilbert Anderson Inc. was implemented by Magma Power to harvest power from the hot water fields in East Mesa, Southern California.

 As of December 2014, there were 203 binary cycle geothermal power plants across 15 countries worldwide, representing 35% of all geothermal power plants, but only generating 10.4% of total geothermal power (about 1250 MW).